 Step 1: Now that students understand how to improve their writing by adding more voice to their stories or essays, they will revisit an entry in their Writer's Notebook (or any piece of writing that they have already published) to find places where they can add more voice, emotion, or point of view.

 Step 2: Explain to students that they will meet in small groups where they will listen to fellow authors in the class read aloud their improved stories.
-While listening to their classmates read their stories aloud, students will underline or highlight the emotions on the Name That Emotion (PDF) worksheet that they feel the author has clearly revealed in his or her writing.
+While listening to their classmates read their stories aloud, students will underline or highlight the emotions on the Name That Emotion!
+Worksheet that they feel the author has clearly revealed in his or her writing.

-End this sharing time with a group meeting where you challenge your students to continue using emotions to add voice to their writing from this point on!
+Step 4: End this sharing time with a group meeting where you challenge your students to continue using emotions to add voice to their writing from this point on.

 - All students are expected to write a paragraph depicting their assigned emotion and to share it with their classmates.